 For external funding, these programs may be of particular interest to investigators:

 - National Institutes of Health's New and Early Stage Investigator Grants

 - National Science Foundation's Faculty Early Career Development Program

-- Department of Defense's Young Faculty Award and Young Investigator Program
+- Department of Defense's Young Faculty Award

 - Department of Energy's Early Career Research Program

 Different agencies list different criteria for who qualifies as a new investigator, so be sure to check that you meet the criteria.

 Any of the recommended databases can be used to search for funding opportunities.
 To improve your search results, carefully choose your search terms by relevant keywords, academic, or fields of interest and be sure to select "research" as a type of activity, if offered.